 - The Automation Interface and Scripting will not be available (without running the object registration as part of the install)

 - Firebird models (with the extension .feap) cannot be loaded (without registering the ODBC driver as part of the install)

 - JET 3.5 is no longer installed by default on Windows systems, and JET 3 drivers are unlikely to be available, so you will need to enable JET 4

-- No file extensions will be automatically registered in this scenario; users can still configure Enterprise Architect to open .eap files manually
+- No file extensions will be automatically registered in this scenario; users can still manually configure their computers to use Enterprise Architect to open .eap files

 - The file handler allowing Enterprise Architect to open source files and documents directly from the file system will not be available

 The system administrator must first follow this process: